JoanComasFdz/dotnet-exercise-state-updates-readmodel/README.md

  the `logChange` on every case.
  - Maybe its because I am rusty, but I needed to check the switch a number of times because I had some bugs there.
 I am not giving it a lot of importance,  but I need to keep this in mind.

+ # Next: Use OneOf
+ As of November 2023, [OneOf](https://github.com/mcintyre321/OneOf) is the default library to use when implementing discriminated unions.

+As a follow-up on the exercise, I will pack the current code in a v1 solution folder and will create a v2 solution folder, where
+I will replace the custom implementation of DU by the tools available in OneOf.